knative/eventing/docs/spec/channel.md

 Channels SHOULD support various retry configuration parameters, including, but not limited to:

 -   the maximum number of retries
 -   the time in-between retries
 -   the backoff rate

 #### Metrics

 Channels SHOULD expose a variety of metrics, including, but not limited to:

-- Number of malformed incoming event queueing events (`400 Bad Requests` responses) responses)
+-   Number of malformed incoming event queueing events (`400 Bad Request` responses)
 -   Number of accepted incoming event queuing events (`202 Accepted` responses)
 -   Number of egress CloudEvents produced (with the former metric, used to derive channel queue size)

 Metrics SHOULD be enabled by default, with a configuration parameter included to disable them if desired.